Amazon and Bernie Sanders, day 2: More jabs over wages and working conditions

-Vermont's independent senator and the e-commerce giant sparred via Twitter on Thursday over Amazon's wages and working conditions, after both parties had released statements on their respective stances.
+A row between Vermont's independent senator and the e-commerce giant spilled over into Thursday with the two sides poking each other over Twitter about Amazon's wages and working conditions.
+The fight started on Wednesday after both parties released statements about work at the e-tailer, with Sanders criticizing Amazon and the company defending its record.

 "If Amazon is so proud of the way it treats its workers, why won't it make public the number of people it hires through temporary staffing agencies like Integrity Staffing Solutions and the hourly rate and benefits those workers earn?"
-Sanders tweeted.
+Sanders tweeted on Day 2 of the bout.

-The senator released a statement Wednesday saying that Amazon's median employee pay is $28,446, 9 percent lower than the industry average.
-Sanders also said thousands of the company's employees rely on food stamps, Medicaid and public housing.
+A day earlier, Sanders released a statement saying that the median employee pay at Amazon is $28,446, or 9 percent lower than the industry average.
+Sanders also said thousands of Amazon employees rely on food stamps, Medicaid and public housing.

 "Many Amazon employees, who work for the wealthiest person on Earth, are paid wages so low they can't make ends meet," the statement read.